 Credit unions often train their tellers to get familiar with the preferences and names of their clients, and overall, the entire customer experience is more personal.

-Drawbacks of Credit Unions
+Cons of Credit Unions

 Credit unions tend to have fewer brick-and-mortar locations compared to a majority of banks out there, and this can be an inconvenience for customers who prefer personalized services.
 Although many credit unions offer modern services, like auto-bill pay and online banking, a majority of small credit unions usually can’t afford the latest technology, which big banks easily fit into their budgets.
 As a result, the security and website features are often less advanced in terms of technology.